Beneath our different lifestyles, personalities, beliefs and experiences, there is something shared.

 How common and separating concepts appear and influence our perception of specific relationships, including familial, romantic, 'professional' and spiritual.

 If this is your first time here, consider beginning with the 'Fundamentals'.
 These are core articles that establish the framework for the rest of the writing.
+They include but are not limited to:

 Conversations are in service of clarity.
-Together we explore what is actually being experienced, and where stories are obscuring reality.
+Together we explore what is actually being experienced, and where stories are obscuring truth.
 There is no particular method or system, and the conversation responds to what is present.